miguelcarcamov/snow/README.md

 writing self-calibration scripts once again.
 The idea is to call just one main Python script that will run an imager (tclean, wsclean, gpuvmem, rascil, etc.) and one or multiple self-calibration objects (phase, amplitude, amplitude-phase) having the self-calibrated dataset as a result.
-**It is important to recall that this repository is heavily under development!**

 ## Requirements